andrewplotner/katacoda-scenarios/Local Repository/step1.md

 To set up a repository we first need all the packages that go along with the repository.
 We could download them individually using yumdownloader, but instead we will use a redhat ISO.

+**NOTE however that this instance of the VM is an ubuntu image due to limitations with the available centos images, use apt instead of yum**

 First we need to install wget.
 This command allows us to download files with a URL.
 `apt install wget -y`{{execute}}